Tachyon-Team/Tachyon/source/README.txt

     git clone <tachyon_repo_url>

 2. Run the install script.
-This will fetch the code from the common repository which contains our unit tests, parser and standard libraries.
-It will also fetch the V8 JavaScript VM, install the Tachyon extensions onto it, and compile 32 and 64 bit binaries for your system.
+This will fetch the V8 JavaScript VM, install Tachyon-specific extensions onto it, and compile 32 and 64-bit binaries for your system.

     ./install

+3. Add the compiled V8 binaries to your path.
+On a typical Linux system, this can be done by adding the following line to your ~/.bash_profile file:

+    export PATH=$PATH:/home/<your_user_name>/Tachyon/source/deps/v8

-3. Run make to build final dependencies for Tachyon
+4. Run make to build final dependencies for Tachyon

     make

-4. You are done.
+5. You are done.
 You may test that Tachyon works properly by running its unit tests using "make test", and "make test64" (for 64-bit compilation).
 This should run all unit tests and display "All tests passed." when done.